African-American

 • Aside from black and of color, most other synonyms are dated, and likely to be considered offensive in the US.

-• This term is not generally used for Americans of North African descent, such as Moroccans or Egyptians, nor is it used for White Africans.
+• This term is not generally used for Americans of North African descent, such as Moroccans or Egyptians, nor is it used for European Africans.
 It is specifically used to refer to the group of people that have descended from the Atlantic slave trade, racial segregation, and the civil rights movement that have resided in the United States for centuries as well as other Americans with African heritage, but the term is sometimes used incorrectly to refer to other groups of people, such as West Indians, more recent African immigrants, or erroneously to any black person, even if not African or American.
-This incorrect usage can cause offence.
+This incorrect usage can cause offense.

 Translations